thegavs/lostmines/NPCs/Hamun Kost.md

-A mage controling the zombies at [[Old owl well]] tasked the party with ridding the area of orcs from
+A mage controlling the zombies at [[Old owl well]] tasked the party with ridding the area of orcs.
+Paid 350GP for 7 orc heads.
+Was then killed by the party as they believed he was trying to dig up an army of undead.